codingnninja/koras/docs/documentations/concepts/resumability.md

 It is the ability of a component to change (stop, pause or continue) initiated operations without the need to re-hydrate and re-render.
 Imagine an `Audio` component playing a song.
 If you pause the song, instead of the component to re-render, it will trigger the audio element to stop or resume when necessary.

+Or when you pre-render components, their operations are resumed in the client without issues.

 That is resumability in the context of `koras`.

 `$select` and `$render` utilities make it possible to change operations of any elements in a `koras` component without re-rendering and re-hydration like in `React`.